menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 --------------
 The list of services shows an indicator of the state of the individual services configured in the system.

-The indicators can refer to either the Server Controller (see :ref:`install-controllers`) running on the DNS/DHCP server, or the DNS/DHCP server service itself.
+The indicators can refer to either the :ref:`install-controllers` running on the DNS/DHCP server, or the DNS/DHCP service itself.

 Use the following table for more information on the indicators: